Ordered Reliability Bits Guessing Random Additive Noise Decoding: ORBGRAND

 If the curve $L^n$ is close to a straight line between two anchor points an additional segment is unnecessary, or, a casually added segment has little impact to the performance except for some overhead in the splitting of logistic weight.
 The same fitting technique can be applied to the high reliability area near the right edge, however, as shown in Fig. \ref{fig:dynamic}, we choose to extend the central line to cover the area.
 In low SNR cases, the extended straight line by itself is a good approximation, and in high SNR cases, high reliability bits have little influence on the generation order of noise-effect sequences.
 The assertion has been verified with simulations.

 From Eq. \eqref{eq:relest_seg}, the piece-wise linear approximating curve is defined with three sets of non-negative integer parameters: $I_i \in\Z_+, 0 \leq i \leq m$, the indices for segmentation; $J_i \in\Z, 0 \leq i \leq m-1$, the offset of each linear segment; and $\beta_i \in\N, 1 \leq i \leq m$, the slope of each segment.
 When $m+1$ anchor points on $L^n$ have been obtained, their indices are used as the segmentation indices and is denoted as $I_i, i=0, 1, 2, \ldots, m$, where $I_0=0$ and $I_m=n$.
-We further use the smallest slope of fitted linear lines to quantize parameters, which is computed as
+We further use the smallest slope of the fitted lines to quantize parameters, which is computed with a quantization parameter

-where the slope of the first segment is specially treated due to the lack of $L_0$.
-The quantized parameters of linear lines are then computed as,
+where the slope of the first segment has a different form because of the absence of $L_0$.
+The quantized parameters of lines are then computed as,

 where $[~]$ is the rounding operation.
 Again, $\beta_1$ and $J_0$ are specially treated for the first segment.
 A complexity reduction technique in section \ref{sub:fullORB} requires $J_{i-1}$ to be integer multiples of $\beta_i$, which can be easily achieved with operation $\left [ J_{i-1}/\beta_i \right ] \beta_i$.
 The segmentation method in Fig. \ref{fig:dynamic} and line parameters obtained from Eq. \eqref{eq:quant} complete the piece-wise linear fitting and quantization.